Dogs can get arthritis in their joints just like people

 This “vicious cycle” is what ultimately results in the chronic pain, inflammation, and disability of dog osteoarthritis.

-If canine elbow osteoarthritis isn’t treated, it gets worse over time
+If the inflammation causing dog arthritis isn’t treated, it gets worse over time

 Because dogs don’t readily show signs of pain, a dog that is noticeably limping has been dealing with steadily increasing pain that has now become severe enough for you to observe.